schoeberl/chisel-lab/lab9/README.md

-# Lab 8 and 9: Multiplexed Seven-Segment Display
+# Lab 9: Multiplexed Seven-Segment Display

 This lab is your next step towards your vending machine.
 It is described in more detail in the [Vending Machine Specification](https://learn.inside.dtu.dk/d2l/common/viewFile.d2lfile/Content/L2NvbnRlbnQvZW5mb3JjZWQvNjAyMzgtT0ZGRVJJTkctNjMzODE1L1ZlbmRpbmdNYWNoaW5lLnBkZg/VendingMachine.pdf?ou=60238),